 45th Wedding Anniversary – Sapphire

-Beautiful blue sapphires were once the reserve of loyalty, making them a luxurious, aspirational item.
+Traditional and modern 45th anniversary gift: For a 45th anniversary gift, the traditional, modern and gemstone gift given is the stunning blue sapphire.
+Beautiful blue sapphires were once the preserve of royalty, making them a luxurious, aspirational item.
 Give the gift of sapphires to celebrate an impressive 45 years together, as it’s used for traditional and modern anniversary celebrations.

-This sapphire and diamond halo necklace from Goldsmith’s is a perfect choice.
+This sapphire and diamond cluster pendant from Goldsmith’s is a perfect choice.

-If you’d like somewhere to store all the beautiful jewellery accessories you’ve been given across the years, then a leather valet tray or a stylish leather watch and jewellery case is fantastic for beside your bed or to take away with you.
+If you’d like somewhere to store all the beautiful jewellery and accessories you’ve been given across the years, then a stylish leather watch and jewellery case is fantastic for beside your bed or to take away with you.

 50th Wedding Anniversary – Gold

-You don’t have to opt for jewellery though, we love this ombre gold decanter!
+You don’t have to opt for jewellery though - there's plenty of other options out there like this gold decanter!
 It’s perfect to serve wine, spirits or even water from.
-You can purchase matching art deco style glasses that look great with it.
+You can purchase matching glasses that look great with it.

 55th Wedding Anniversary – Emerald